darklang/dark/README.md

 We're running in kubernetes on GKE.

-Build the production container (assumes that the build has succeeded):

-- `./scripts/gcp-build-containers`

-Run it locally (well, inside the dev container):

-- `./scripts/gcp-run-locally`

-Run integration tests on it:

-- `./integration-tests/run.sh --gcp`
+The production containers build and push to the registry as part of our CI build.

-To deploy, you'll need `gcloud` installed:
+To deploy the latest container to Kubernetes, you'll need `gcloud` installed:

 - `curl -s https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-192.0.0-darwin-x86_64.tar.gz | tar xz && ./google-cloud-sdk/install.sh`.